DealingLace/HDAnywhereMHUB-HA/README.md

 ## Features

 - **Control MHUB Outputs**: Each output is represented as a media player entity in Home Assistant.
-- **Power Control**: Turn MHUB on or off from the Home Assistant interface.
+- **Power Control**: Turn MHUB on or off from the media player entity in the Home Assistant dashboard.
 - **Source Selection**: Change the video input source for each output.
 - **State Monitoring**: Monitor the state of the MHUB (on/off).
-- **Unique Entity IDs**: Automatically assigns unique IDs for each MHUB output entity..
+- **Unique Entity IDs**: Automatically assigns unique IDs for each MHUB output entity.

 ## Installation